Dark corridor leading toward a bright outdoor space

 • Early preparation helps avoid disruption and readies organizations for future e-reporting.

 Belgium’s move toward mandatory e‑invoicing marks one of the most significant tax and administrative reforms in recent years.
-From 1 January 2026, all Belgian‑established businesses engaging in local B2B transactions will be required to issue and receive structured electronic invoices.
+From 1 January 2026, all Belgian‑established businesses engaging in local B2B transactions are required to issue and receive structured electronic invoices.
 More than a compliance obligation, this shift represents a strategic opportunity to streamline financial processes, reduce administrative burdens and strengthen data quality.
 At the same time, the reform aligns Belgium with Europe’s broader move toward real‑time, digital VAT controls.
 Understanding its implications now will help organizations avoid disruption and prepare for the next wave of reporting and data‑driven tax requirements.

 What e‑invoicing means under the Belgian reform